jewel/clearskies/protocol/core.md

 * The file metadata should have its own utime, separate from the utime for the file contents.
 Otherwise, someone could run something like `chmod a+r -R .` on an out-of-sync share and hose the other end.

-* Only a single connection to the tracker should be necessary, regardless of the number of access codes created.